Tasty Recipes for the Home Cook

 • Making your own allows you to create variations that might not be available at the store by simply changing the seasoning and add-ins.

-• Cost for loaf is more budget-friendly than store bought.
+• The cost of a loaf is more budget-friendly than store-bought.

 This Scallion Garlic Bread is an adaptation of Baker Bettie’s Country White Sandwich Bread.
 I added grated fresh garlic and chopped scallion to the recipe to make it my own.
 The result is something that tastes completely different from the original but with the same great airiness, texture, and chew.